garazdawi/erlang.github.io/_posts/2019-9-9-persistent_term.md

 This small change puts the entire gen_server state into the literal area and then any changes done to it will pull the data into the heap.
-This dropped the GC pauses down to be non noticeable and took considerable less time to implement than a new GC algorithm.
+This dropped the GC pauses down to be non-noticeable and took considerable less time to implement than a new GC algorithm.